New York City Sexual Harassment Lawyers serving employees

 What you can do right now: Ask your Human Resources representative or supervisor if the company has an official anti-harassment policy and inquire what the procedures are for reporting harassment.

-Call for a FREE Consultation with a NY – NJ – PA – D.C.
-Sexual Harassment Lawyer
+Call for a free consultation with a Sexual Harassment Lawyer

-If you or someone you know has been discriminated against or sexual harassment at his or her NYC workplace, contact the sexual harassment lawyers at the Derek T. Smith Law Group today.
-Our group of experienced employment law attorneys can be reached at 212-587-0760 or toll-free at 1-877-4NYLAWS, or contact us online schedule a free consultation.
-Our attorneys represent employees in New York, New Jersey, Pennsylvania and Washington D.C. and take no fee unless we recover for you.
+If you or someone you know has been discriminated against or sexual harassment at his or her NYC workplace, contact the sexual harassment lawyers at the Derek Smith Law Group today.
+Our group of experienced employment law attorneys can be reached at 800-807-2209 for a free consultation, or contact us online to schedule a free consultation.